* Deal boosts Roche's presence in respiratory medicine

 * Roche sees transaction neutral for core EPS in 2015

-* Consensus 2019 sales for InterMune lung drug $1.04 bln (Adds additional analyst comment, shares)
+* Consensus 2019 sales for InterMune lung drug $1.04 bln (Adds comments from Roche CEO, analyst)

-LONDON/ZURICH, Aug 25 (Reuters) - Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion in cash, helping the world's leading maker of cancer drugs expand into the treatment of rare or incurable diseases.
+LONDON/ZURICH, Aug 24 Roche Holding AG has agreed to buy U.S. biotech company InterMune Inc for $8.3 billion in cash, marking the latest multibillion-dollar deal in a consolidating pharmaceutical sector.

-Roche said on Sunday it would pay $74.00 a share through a tender offer for InterMune, representing a premium of 38 percent to the closing price on Aug.
-22 and a 63 percent premium over Aug.
-12 when takeover speculation around the stock began to circulate. ]
+The Swiss drugmaker said on Sunday it would pay $74.00 a share through a tender offer for InterMune, representing a premium of 38 percent to the closing price on Aug.
+22.

 The acquisition, which has been recommended by the boards of both companies, is the largest by Roche since 2009, when it bought out the remaining stake it did not already own in U.S. group Genentech for around $47 billion.

-Industry analysts expect pirfenidone, which is given as a pill, to have sales of $1.04 billion in 2019, according to consensus forecasts compiled by Thomson Reuters Pharma.
+Industry analysts expect the drug, which is given as a pill, to have sales of $1.04 billion in 2019, according to consensus forecasts compiled by Thomson Reuters Pharma.

 Roche said the transaction was expected to be neutral for its core earnings per share in 2015 but would boost profits from 2016 onwards.
 It said guidance for this year remained unchanged.

-Roche generates a large amount of cash, leading to persistent speculation about deals.
-Its track record since Genentech has been for a series of small-scale purchases.
+The Swiss company generates a large amount of cash, leading to persistent speculation about deals.
+In practice, its track record since Genentech has been for a series of small-scale purchases.
 It notably backed away from a $7 billion pursuit of gene sequencing firm Illumina Inc two years ago.

-There has been talk that Roche may buy the shares in Japan's Chugai Pharmaceutical Co Ltd that it does not already own for about $10 billion, although Chugai has denied it was in talks over a such a deal.
+Recently, there has been talk that Roche might buy the shares in Japan's Chugai Pharmaceutical Co Ltd that it does not already own for about $10 billion, although Chugai has denied it was in talks for a such a deal.

 Even after swallowing InterMune, Roche would still have the leverage to "very easily" buy out the rest of Chugai and do something else, said Kepler Cheuvreux analyst Fabian Wenner.
 But he conceded such a move may now be "somewhat less likely".